bocchi-the-dev/Tsukika/updaterConfigs/README.md

    am start -n com.mesalabs.ten.update/com.mesalabs.ten.update.activity.home.MainActivity
    ```

-   The app does not appear in the app drawer, but will notify you when updates are available.
+   The app does not appear in the app drawer, but it will notify you when updates are available.